Understanding Opendoor Technologies's Unusual Options Activity | Benzinga

 Understanding Opendoor Technologies's Unusual Options Activity

-Shares of Opendoor Technologies (NASDAQ:OPEN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $14.84.
+Opendoor Technologies (NASDAQ:OPEN) shares experienced unusual options activity on Thursday.
+The stock price moved up to $17.06 following the option alert.

 - Sentiment: BEARISH